Foreign transaction fees are becoming easier to avoid. If you have travel in mind, here’s how they work, which cards charge them and which don’t.

-A foreign transaction fee is a charge, usually around 3%, that many credit card issuers and payment networks add for each transaction you make abroad.
+A foreign transaction fee is a charge, usually around 3 percent, that many credit card issuers and payment networks add for each transaction you make abroad.

 These days, however, more and more credit cards issuers are offering card products with no foreign transaction fees, so you don’t have to pay this extra charge if you don’t want to.
 The key is finding a credit card with no foreign transaction fee that you like and signing up before you leave on your next international trip.

 If you do have cards that still charge a foreign transaction fee — or are just unfamiliar with the fee overall — here are the ins and outs of this particular fee and advice on avoiding extra charges when traveling abroad.

 Foreign transaction fees, also called international transaction fees, are charged to cardholders when they purchase items while overseas or when they make purchases that use an overseas bank to process the transaction.

 Why do some credit cards charge foreign fees?
 According to the experts, this fee is levied because international purchases require extra effort to process.

 Foreign transaction fees exist “because banks have to convert your money spent into U.S. dollars so they can charge your account,” said Victoria L. Fillet, a financial adviser at Roosevelt Wealth Management in New York City.

 That conversion costs money, and some card-issuing banks pass that cost along to consumers in the form of foreign transaction fees.